claudiauhr/random-quotes-project/README.md

 ## Description

-A simple web-based application to present random quotes to user on a button click.
+A web-based application to present random quotes to users on a button click.
+A funny way to start your day.

 ## Technologies Used

 - HTML5
 - CSS3
+- JavaScript
+- JQuery Modal
-- JavaScript/JQuery
+- Google Fonts
-- Open Source Api by Rapidapi.com
+- Quotes Api by Rapidapi.com
 - Git/GitHub - Github Pages for Hosting

 ## Screenshots